-(Ms. Le Thi Thu Huang, Rector of Thuc Nghiem School) "The document is very useful and the form of integrating cultural heritage with sustainable heritage with sustainable development at the right time of the education sector, Vietnam wants to have a comprehensive educational innovation educational innovation (Ms. Chu Thanh Hang, Teacher of Literature, Yen Hod Secondary
+(Ms. Le Thi Thu Huong, Rector of Thuc Nghiem School) "The document is very useful and the form of integrating cultural heritage with sustainable development at the right time of the education sector, Vietnam educational innovation educational innovation (Ms. Chu Thanh Hang, Teacher of Literature, Yen Hoa Secondary

 "I wish that I knew this method (of using ICH in teaching) earlier.
-I surprise to see how students engaged and respond actively to the activities"

-(Teacher of Experiential Activities in Thuc Nghiem School, Ha Noi)
+I surprise to see how students engaged and respond actively to the activities" (Teacher of Experiential Activities in Thuc Nghiem School, Ha Noi) It is great to listen to Ca tru directly in a lesson and know that the way we breathe in and out relating closely to the breathing technique when singing.
+I prefer this kind of interesting lesson."